 Since U.S. News & World Report began ranking hospitals based on clinical data and reputation more than 20 years ago, we've consistently numbered among the best in the nation.

-  5280 magazine has once again named more than 100 physicians at Children's Colorado to its annual "Top Docs" list.
-We're proud to say that in 2016, 106 Children's Hospital Colorado physicians made the list.
+Read more about our 5280 Top Docs.
+5280 magazine has once again named more than 80 physicians at Children's Colorado to its annual "Top Docs" list.
+We're proud to say that in 2019, 86 Children's Colorado physicians made the list.
 The magazine surveys Denver-area doctors and asks them, specialty by specialty, which metro-area physicians they would trust to treat themselves and their families.

 The Magnet Nursing Services Recognition Program was established in 1993 to recognize healthcare organizations that provide the very best in nursing care and uphold the tradition within nursing that supports professional nursing practice.
 Independent studies of Magnet hospitals have shown that patients average a shorter length of stay and higher rate of satisfaction.

 Children's Colorado received our third Magnet recognition in 2015, and we are presently one of only eight Magnet recognized hospitals in the state.
 We were initially designated a Magnet hospital in 2005, and were recognized again in 2011.
 Hospitals must reapply for Magnet recognition every four years based on adherence to Magnet concepts and demonstrated improvements in patient care and quality.